cilium/cilium/Documentation/concepts/networking/masquerading.rst

 The agent uses Fsnotify to track updates to the configuration file, so the original ``resyncInterval`` option is unnecessary.

-The example below shows how to configure the agent via `ConfigMap` and to verify it:
+The example below shows how to configure the agent via :term:`ConfigMap` and to verify it:

 .. code-block:: shell-session